 The Biodiversity Conservation Trust manages the Biodiversity Conservation Fund.
 Developers or other participants can make a payment into the Fund to fulfil their biodiversity credit obligation.
 The BCT then takes on the obligation to purchase or find these biodiversity credits.

-As payments are made into the Biodiversity Conservation Fund, the BCT will list the credits sought by the BCT to acquit proponent offset obligations here and will register the credits wanted together with all like-for-like credit alternatives on the Credits Wanted Register maintained by OEH.
+As payments are made into the Biodiversity Conservation Fund, the BCT will list the credits sought by the BCT to acquit proponent offset on the Credits Demand Register of the Biodiversity Offsets Scheme public registers maintained by OEH.

 Any landholders who have credits that match these obligations or equivalent like-for-like credit alternatives are encouraged to contact the BCT on email@example.com or by calling 1300 992 688.